StackVista/stackstate-docs/use/health-state/health-state-in-stackstate.md

 ![](/.gitbook/assets/component_health_state.svg)

-A component's propagated health state is calculated using a [propagation function](/develop/developer-guides/custom-functions/propagation-functions.md).
-Health state will propagate from one component to the next, from dependencies to dependent components and relations.
+The propagated health state of a component is calculated using a [propagation function](/develop/developer-guides/custom-functions/propagation-functions.md).
+Health state will propagate from one component to the next, from dependencies to dependent components.
 Note that this is the opposite direction to the arrows shown on [relations](/use/introduction-to-stackstate/components_and_relations.md#relations) in the topology graph.

+{% hint style="info" %}
+A CLEAR (green) health state does not propagate.
+{% endhint %}

 | Dependency and propagated state | Description |
 |:---|:---|